Obtaining a Marriage License & Online Submission Option

 Please review the instructions below carefully regarding marriage license applications.
 It is not required, but is strongly recommended that you call our office ahead of time at (336) 753-6080 in order to schedule an appointment to come into the office for the completion of your marriage license.

-In order to expedite your time in the Register of Deeds Office, please visit our NEW online marriage license application portal daviemarriage.org and submit an online marriage license application (English & Spanish versions available).
+In order to expedite your time in the Register of Deeds Office, please visit our online marriage license application portal at daviemarriage.org and submit an online marriage license application (English & Spanish versions available).
 Should you not have access to the internet, however, you may print off a marriage license application form here and bring it with you to the Register of Deeds Office.

 Please complete the marriage license application form in its entirety ensuring that all information is accurate and true.
 If you submit an application and then later discover you made an error, DO NOT submit another application.
 Instead, bring any corrections to the attention of the Register or her staff when you arrive in person to complete the application process.